hyperledger-archives/composer-vscode-plugin/README.md

-# Fabric Composer Extension for VSCode
+# Hyperledger Composer Extension for VSCode

 Validate Composer model files that define the structure of your business network in terms of Assets, Participants and Transactions.